po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 * Once we have made changes to the `super_feature` branch it is time to make sure your project still runs locally.

-* If your project and its new feature is running as intended, save those changes to the `super_feature` branch.
+* If your project and its new feature are running as intended, save those changes to the `super_feature` branch.
 We do that with the following command:

 ```
 git add
-git commit "This is committing the changes I made locally"
+git commit -m "This is committing the changes I made locally"
 ```

 * With `git add` we move our changes to a staging area which tells git we want to group these changes in git.
 It is important to know that `add` does not change the repository.
 The repository will change once you `commit` the changes.

 ### Push Feature Branch and Open Pull Request

-* When you are happy with your new feature and you have tested it heavily, it is now time to open a pull request.
+* When you are happy with your new feature and you have tested it, it is now time to open a pull request.

 * Before we can make a pull request on Github, we first need to push our new feature to Github.
 The following command allows us to do that: